-The Company has an annual turnover of nearly £153 Million and employs approximately 200 people based at its manufacturing facility and head office site.
+The Company has an annual turnover of £137 Million and employs approximately 230 people based across 3 sites; Head Office, manufacturing facility and sales office in France.

-The Company is a manufacturer, importer and supplier of chilled and frozen food products to businesses in the UK and EU.
+The Company is a manufacturer, importer, exporter and supplier of chilled, ambient and frozen food products to businesses in the UK, EU and is now exporting food products to Asia.
 Over 90% of our products are supplied from Charoen Pokphand Foods Public Company Limited ("CPF") but we also source food products and services from other suppliers globally.

 The Company is ultimately a subsidiary of CPF one of the worlds' leading listed agro-industrial and food conglomerates, which operates a completely vertically integrated business and employs more than 110,000 people.
-With net annual sales of 464,000 Million Bhat, CPF operates in 16 countries and exports products to over 30 countries.
+With net annual sales of 501,507, Million BHAT, CPF operates in 16 countries and exports products to over 30 countries.
 It operates in both the livestock and aquaculture businesses and incorporates animal feed, animal breeding and farming, food manufacturing and processing, food retailing and restaurant businesses located across Asia, Europe and America.